caneara/varnish/docs/pages/prompt.md

 ### summary

 - Type: `String`
-- Default: `In order to proceed, some input is required from you.
-Please enter it below, then press continue.
-Otherwise, press cancel.'`
+- Default: `'In order to proceed, some input is required.
+Please enter it below, then press continue, or press cancel.'`

 Specify the content / body text to display within the component.